 8.0 FINANCIAL RECORDS All financial records of the Global Village Academy shall be maintained at the Global Village Academy Collaborative central administrative office.

 9.0 INVENTORIES The Academy shall maintain a system for an annual inventory of all items costing $1,000 or more and having a life expectancy of over one year, with the exception of equipment permanently fixed in a building such as heaters or lockers.

 The GVA Principal and the GVAC Executive Director shall develop procedures for conducting annual inventories of the Academy’s and the Collaborative’s property, conducting the inventory, and maintaining a record of the property.

 10.0 AUDITS In accordance with state law, all funds and accounts of the Academy and the Collaborative shall be audited annually, following the close of the fiscal year.

-The GVCC and GVA Boards shall appoint an independent auditor licensed to practice in Colorado and knowledgeable in government accounting to conduct the audits.
+The GVAC and GVA Boards shall appoint an independent auditor licensed to practice in Colorado and knowledgeable in government accounting to conduct the audits.
 The independent auditor shall serve at the discretion of each of the Boards.